grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 `Cookie: 1_NAME, 2_DOMAIN, 3_DURATION, 4_PARTY, 5_OPTIONAL, 6_HTTPONLY, 7_SECURE`

-The field values are given as a complete septuple with each field defined by the sections, taken from[^5].
+The field values are given as a complete septuple with each field defined by the sections, taken from {{GUIDE}}.
 From these fields, the most important cookie attributes related to privacy and compliance can be derived.

 #### 1_NAME Cookie name